OneLawCloud/api/docs/prerequisites.md

 ## Access model

 Access to the OneLaw Cloud API is available only to approved partners enrolled in the OneLaw Partnership Program.
-This program ensures that integrations meet OneLaw’s technical, security, and compliance standards, and that data is accessed only with appropriate authorization from participating law firms.
+This program ensures that integrations meet OneLaw's technical, security, and compliance standards, and that data is accessed only with appropriate authorization from participating law firms.

-To begin the enrollment process, please contact support@onelaw.co.nz.
+To begin the enrollment process, please contact <support@onelaw.co.nz>.
 Our team will guide you through the partnership onboarding steps and provide the information needed to begin development against the OneLaw Cloud API.

 ## Test tenant